Union monuments at Gettysburg > New York > Artillery & Engineers

 “Smith’s Battery”

-The monument to the 4th New York Independent Battery is south of Gettysburg on Sickles Avenue at the Devil’s Den (Devil’s Den tour map).
-A marker on Crawford Avenue shows the location of one section of the battery during the battle on July 2nd.
+A marker on Crawford Avenue shows the position of one section of the battery during the battle on July 2nd.
 (Tour map: Crawford Ave. & J. Weickert Farm)

 Monument to the 4th New York Independent Battery